 Marliese Hall, 91, died peacefully in her sleep, with her son at her side, on May 27, 2021.
-A graveside service will be held at Marena Cemetery in Payne County at 1:00 p.m. on Saturday, June 26, 2021 under the direction of Strode Funeral Home and Cremation.
-Officiating will be Deacon Glenn Collum of St. Francis Catholic Church.
-Should inclement weather occur, services will be held in the Strode Funeral Home Chapel, with interment to follow later.
+A memorial service will be held at 1:00 p.m. on Saturday, June 26, 2021 in the Strode Funeral Home Chapel officiated by Deacon Glenn Collum of St. Francis Xavier Catholic Church.

 To send flowers to the family or plant a tree in memory of Marliese Spitz Hall, please visit our Heartfelt Sympathies Store.

 Marliese was born to Lorenz and Marie Spitz on February 10, 1930 in Schwenningen (now Villingen-Schwenningen), Germany.
 On October 22, 1949 she married Heinz Hall and three years later immigrated to the United States, settling first in Oklahoma City and then in 1958 relocating to Stillwater where she resided until her death.